fandora-network/docs/docs/develop/tools/graph.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Graph, a decentralized protocol for indexing and querying chain data, supports the Polygon chain.
+The Graph, a decentralized protocol for indexing and querying chain data, supports the fandora chain.
 Data defined through subgraphs is easy to query and explore.
 Subgraphs can be created locally, or use a free hosted explorer for indexing and data display.

 > Note: See https://thegraph.com/docs/quick-start for more details, local installation and more.
 The docs include an example for learning how subgraphs work and this video provides a good introduction.